CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Projected Sensitivity and Precision Reach

-\textbf{Low-emittance beam operation.} The statistical goal in Phase~2 can be achieved in a greatly reduced time, which allows us to trade a fraction of the available beam intensity for dramatically improved beam quality.
-For example, by employing collimation to trim the halo and select only the core of the muon beam, we can produce a low-emittance, few-millimeter-sized beam.
+\paragraph{Low-emittance beam operation.} The greatly reduced data-taking time at HIAF-U also allows us to trade a fraction of the available beam intensity for dramatically improved beam quality.
+By employing collimation to trim the halo and select only the core of the muon beam, we can produce a low-emittance, few-millimeter-sized beam.
 Storing such a high quality beam in the ring would greatly suppress beam-dynamics-related systematics, such as CBO and other collective effects~\cite{Tarazona:2022woh}.
 For \textbf{Concept B}, the reduced emittance also simplifies the beam focusing using the combined magnetic and electric quadrupoles, leading to a more stable and predictable stored beam.
 This deliberate optimization of beam quality over intensity represents a powerful, direct approach to mitigating a number of the most challenging systematic uncertainties in beam dynamics.

 A comparison of the related experiments is summarized in Table~\ref{tab:experiment-summary}.
-From Phase~1 to Phase~2, the CANTON-$\mu$ project offers a clear path toward the sub-0.1~ppm precision regime for muon $g\!-\!2$.
-In combination with other high‑precision experiments, we aim to set a new benchmark for next‑generation muon $g\!-\!2$ measurements.
+From Phase~1 to Phase~2, the CANTON-$\mu$ project offers a clear path toward the sub-0.1~ppm precision regime for muon $g\!-\!2$ measurement, positioning it as a leading candidate for next-generation precision measurements.